orestbida/cookieconsent/Readme.md

     - *default* : null
     - specify path to your own cookieconsent policy page (eg. https://mydomain.com/cookiepolicy/)
 - __cc_accept_callback__ : (function)
+	- *default* : undefined (not used)
-    - a function to call when the visitor accepts the cookie consent
+    - a function to call when the visitor accepts the cookie consent, or has alredy accepted it
 - __cc_languages__ : (string) __[REQUIRED]__
     - *default* : [{<en_language_only>}]
     - define (multiple) new languages or override default one (en)